Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Vemik was on his third bow now.
 The one he’d taken on his manhood hunt had just snapped one day, but he’d been noticing for some time even before then that it was feeling weak and easy in his hands.
 At first it had been so hard to draw the string that his other arm had wobbled desperately from the strain.

 So he’d made a new one, from a thicker sapling; One that was difficult to draw again.
-That new one had sent the arrows forward with a solid physical thump he could feel in his chest and had driven them deep into the prey...until it too had begun to feel flimsy in his hands.
+That new one had sent the arrows forward with a solid physical thump he could feel in his chest and had driven them deep into the prey... until it too had begun to feel flimsy in his hands.

 He’d handed it off to one of the other young men rather than let it break, and had made a *new* bow.